mpv-player/mpv/DOCS/man/options.rst

     :avif:      AVIF

 ``--screenshot-tag-colorspace=<yes|no>``
-    Tag screenshots with the appropriate colorspace.
+    Tag screenshots with the appropriate colorspace (default: yes).

-    Note that not all formats are supported.
+    Note that not all formats support this.
+When it is unsupported, or when this option is disabled, screenshots will be converted to sRGB before being written.

-    Default: ``yes``.

 ``--screenshot-high-bit-depth=<yes|no>``
     If possible, write screenshots with a bit depth similar to the source